Learning procedure

 Activity 2: Research of ready made bridges at school

-The students meet again so that they find resources f ready made bridges at other school.
+The students meet again so that they find resources for ready made bridges at other school.
 The objective is to find ideas and get inspired.

 Activity 3: Research and Investigation

-· Have students explore materials that can be used for bridge construction, such as wood, steel, or concrete.
+· The students explore materials that can be used for bridge construction, such as wood, steel, or concrete.

-· Provide books or online resources for students to learn about the forces that act on a bridge, including tension, compression, and shear.
+· We provide books or online resources for students to learn about the forces that act on a bridge, including tension, compression, and shear.

 Activity 4: Meet with an engineer